khufkens/cobadid/content/home/intro.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-pitch = "We link and integrate digital environmental heritage collections"
+pitch = "We link and integrate digital natural history heritage collections"

 [design.spacing]
   # Customize the section spacing.
 Order is top, right, bottom, left.